WILSON DAY 2014

 Wilson Day is an annual day of community service for new and incoming University of Rochester students.
-With its 25th anniversary approaching in August 2013, Wilson Day is a proud tradition at the U of R, with faculty, staff, and students from the College of Arts, Sciences & Engineering participating.
-Traditionally, students are placed in over 50 agencies throughout the city of Rochester and perform a variety of tasks including washing chalkboards, painting houses, landscaping, and playing bingo in nursing homes.
+With its 25th anniversary celebrated in August 2013, Wilson Day is a proud tradition at the U of R, with faculty, staff, and students from the College of Arts, Sciences & Engineering participating.
+Traditionally, students are placed at almost 100 agencies throughout the city of Rochester and perform a variety of tasks including washing chalkboards, painting houses, landscaping, and playing bingo in nursing homes.
 Wilson Day serves as one of the principle community builders during Freshman Orientation and provides a safe environment to bond with one’s hall.
 Wilson Day strives to create connections between students, their hall communities and the local community.

 Wilson Day provides an opportunity for newly arrived freshmen students to spend a day with their halls, socializing and getting to know them better.
 Everyone in the hall participates in the same activity, providing a relaxed atmosphere for casual conversation to develop.